 If cash is an issue and your home needs an expensive repair like a new roof, consider offering the buyer a credit at closing so they can do the work soon but you can pay for it with your sale proceeds.

 No one wants to live on your dirty, worn-out carpet, so have it replaced or deep cleaned.
 Upgrade cheap, dated laminate flooring and linoleum with superior modern products such as wood-look vinyl planks or durable modern driftwood laminate.
 Get the windows professionally cleaned so they sparkle and let in maximum sunlight.
 Wash or vacuum your window coverings to get rid of dust.
 Get out your vacuum attachments to clean all those corners you normally can’t reach.
 The soap scum in the shower and the ring around the tub have to go.
-So do the scuff marks on the baseboards and the grease and food splatters around the kitchen.
+So do the scuff marks on the baseboards, dinged walls, and the grease and food splatters around the kitchen.

 Deodorizing your home is an important part of cleaning.
 You don’t want visitors to smell the diaper pail, the litter box, the trash can, or last night’s dinner.
 Besides taking out the trash, try letting in fresh air, lighting scented candles, setting up reed diffusers, spraying fabric freshener, changing the linens, and baking cookies.
 Once you’re done, get someone who doesn’t live with you to give you an honest assessment of your home’s odor so buyers won’t be turned off by any lingering smells.
 Don’t forget to clean the garbage disposal and the microwave.

 If you can afford professional home staging, great!
 It will save you time and help you create a vibe that you probably couldn’t achieve on your own.
 Home stagers know not only what looks good from a design standpoint but what helps a home sell for top dollar.
 If professional staging isn’t in your budget or you don’t want to bother with it, take these steps on your own.